 It all boils down to what is important to the needs of your business and your employees.
-Looking at your own health claims from previous years will help get a better understanding of where your employees are spending their money and how they are utilizing their benefits.
+Looking at your own health claims from previous years will help give you a better understanding of where your employees are spending their money and how they are utilizing their benefits.
 Once the area of spending is identified, employers can make changes to accommodate needs.

-Projected 2019 trends for improving healthcare benefit costs, according to the National Business Group on Health, are consumer-directed health plans, offering virtual care services, management of specialty drug spending, improvement of drug rebates with PBMs, co-pay assistance programs, among other trends that may help in improving health care utilization and cost.
+Projected trends for improving healthcare benefit costs, according to the National Business Group on Health, are consumer-directed health plans, offering virtual care services, management of specialty drug spending, improvement of drug rebates with PBMs, co-pay assistance programs, among other trends that may help in improving health care utilization and cost.

 The Kaiser Family Foundation and the Health Research & Educational Trust conducted a survey to examine employer-sponsored health benefit trends.
 Their survey found that premiums rose 5% compared to the previous year with an average family premium of $20,576 and the single coverage premium of $7,188.